juliehutchinson001/javascript_practice/notes/js_dom_notes.md

 });
 ```

-<p>There is a variable named button in app.js.
-Set its value to contain a reference to the button element in index.html with the ID of sayPhrase.</p>
+>- There is a variable named button in app.js.
+Set its value to contain a reference to the button element in index.html with the ID of sayPhrase.

 ```javascript